27: Some more examples of non-IE vocabulary in Scottish Gaelic

-This article includes a list of Scottish Gaelic words of possible non-Indo-European origin.
-(In progress).
+This article includes asmall list of Scottish Gaelic words of possible non-Indo-European origin.
 This article will likely contain fewer words than originally planned and only some of the possible pre IE words I have found.
 Note that this article was originally titled: 27: General non-IE Gaelic vocabulary, (long article, being updated).
 Note that this section does not include a large number of or even many of the Gaelic cognates I have published about on the ebooks available on this site and in other books.
+This is in fact a very small but interesting list and I have discussed far more examples elsewhere, a great number of them.
+Below are the ones published here:

 1).
 Giogh- as in the island names Giogha and Gioghaigh - possibly related to Icelandic gjá and Gaelic geodha and Manx ghaw in place-names, and Orkney Scots geo, but this does not quite make sense I think as there are not that many "geos" on either island, so instead I wonder if these island names connect to a female goddess entity, in which case there might be a connection with the word Sheela-na-Gig, where the "Gig" element is not fully understood etymologically, but where there is an obvious connection to female goddess figures.
 I also think that the root word present in these words could be connected to Icelandic gýgr referring to a giantess, compare also Orkney Norn: gýro and Norwegian gyger.